JupiterOne-Archives/docs-old/docs/parameters.md

  - Long or unwieldy values (*e.g.* a long URL)
  - Sensitive values (*e.g.* a private key or API token)
- - Commonly-used but often-rotated values (*e.g.* a public key)
- - Common values (*e.g.* dates) we may want to change in many places at once
+ - Common values (*e.g.* dates, keys) we may want to change in many places at once

  Today, a better alternative exists: parameters can be stored and referenced in rules and queries with a special syntax.